Special Occasion

 FAQs

-What should a mom wear to a graduation?
+What should a mom wear to a graduation ceremony?

-Can I wear pants instead of a dress?
+Can a mom wear pants to a graduation instead of a dress?

 You’ve waited for this day for years—so wear something that lets you relax and enjoy it if you feel confident, comfortable, and like yourself.
 That’s the winning look.